feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/WindowFeatures.rst

 average value of the current and 2 previous rows of data.

-If we want to use those features for forecasting using traditional machine learning algorithms, we would also have to shift the window forward with pandas method `shift`:
+If we want to use those features for forecasting using traditional machine learning algorithms, we would also shift the window forward with pandas method `shift`:

 .. code:: python